ropensci/natserv/cran-comments.md

    License components with restrictions and base license permitting such:
      MIT + file LICENSE
    File 'LICENSE':
-     YEAR: 2017
+     YEAR: 2019
      COPYRIGHT HOLDER: Scott Chamberlain

 ## Reverse dependencies

-There are no reverse dependencies.
+* I have run R CMD check on the 1 reverse dependency.
+(Summary at <https://github.com/ropensci/wikitaxa/blob/master/revdep/README.md>).
+No problems were found.

 ---

-This version requires newer version of the HTTP library.
+This version adds a vignette, and fixes many bugs.

 Thanks!
 Scott Chamberlain